brikis98/yevgeniy-brikman-homepage/_posts/2017-07-02-the-man-in-the-high-castle.md

 "All of Europe dominated by Germany?
 The US split in half by Japan and Germany?
 The whole world oppressed?
 This is going to be an amazing story."

-"Why are we focused on a store that sells historical knick knacks?
+"Why are we focused on a store that sells historical knick-knacks?
 Wait, we're talking about jewelry now?"

 "Oooh, racial tensions, and a woman who knows how to defend herself.
 This should be interestin—wait, why are we talking about truck drivers?
 And she just sleeps with him?"